 You can store the custom state on any element in Bubble.
 There is no benefit or disadvantage in picking any element to store these values.
-The only rule is that the element should be there on the page at all times.
+The only rule is that the element should always be on the page.

 Even if you navigate to another page which has the same element as the one on the last page, you cannot use the value.
 As the value is lost whenever refresh/change the page.
 The only solution is passing the value through URL parameters.
 To learn more about how to use URL parameters, read here.

 - Double click any elements to open the Edit popup and click the i icon in the top right corner.

 - Click Add a new custom state and give a Name and Type to your custom state.
 You can even create a list.
 You can assign a default value if you'd like.
 This will be the value whenever the page is loaded.

 Assign a value to a custom state in Bubble

 To assign a value, we need to use a workflow.
 Click any element which you want to trigger the workflow and in the workflow section, go to Element action - All Elements - Create a state.